kyuucr/NTUST-Dormweb-Gnome-Shell-Extensions/README.md

 NTUST-Dormweb-Gnome-Shell-Extensions
 ====================================

 This is a Gnome Shell Extension to track your Dorm internet usage in NTUST.
-Currently for Gnome 3.6, also check its Unity indicator version https://gist.github.com/bokuwakyuu/5195607
+Currently for Gnome 3.6 Also check its Unity indicator version https://gist.github.com/bokuwakyuu/5195607